 Another insight that surfaced was that franchise managers didn’t know how to help their customers.
 Using this data, John advocated for a program that empowered franchise managers to assist their customers by providing compensation such as warranty extensions.

 With Keatext, John was able to guide his organization through a difficult time with the help of the voice of the customer.
-Using data to back up his recommandations, he ensured that his company served its customers with transparency, responsiveness, and most importantly, empathy.
+Using data to back up his recommandations, he ensured that his company served its customers with transparency, responsiveness, and most importantly, customer care and empathy.